Psalm 129: Like Grass on the House Tops!

 While the writer of this psalm was invoking a curse upon his enemies, I found myself changing this curse into a blessing in my mind.
 “May all your worries be like grass on the rooftop!”

 Worries often plague me, wear me down and lay furrows on my back like the cords of a whip.
 These worries are the enemy, lurking in my mind, depriving me of peace, depriving me of blessings God wants to bestow.
-As I reflected on the psalm, I was reminded, this too shall pass.
+As I reflected on the psalm, I remembered, this too shall pass.
 The worries of the day are but for a moment, like grass growing on a roof top.
 Evil may prevail for a while in this world, but ultimately good overcomes evil.

 And so God sustains me through times of trouble and worry.